The role of Living Labs

 -

-Linking key sectors and actors is a vital step towards an integrated approach that helps decarbonizing urban systems and delivers liveable and accessible cities for all.
+Linking key sectors and actors is a vital step towards an integrated approach that supports the decarbonisation of urban systems and delivers liveable, accessible cities for all.

 -